BPS lumps in the Nonminimal $CP^1$ Maxwell-Chern-Simons Model: Abstract

 \section{Abstract}

-We investigate Bogomol’nyi–Prasad–Sommerfield (BPS) topological configurations in the $\CP^1$ model minimally coupled to a Maxwell gauge field.
-Starting from the nonlinear $O(3)$ sigma model, we explicitly construct its classical mapping to the $\CP^1$ formulation, emphasizing the emergence of a local $U(1)$ gauge symmetry intrinsically linked to the Fubini–Study target-space geometry.
-Focusing on the static sector, we analyze magnetized BPS lump configurations.
-By examining the topological boundary conditions, we show that the magnetic flux is quantized and fully determined by the asymptotic behavior of the gauge field.
-Within the BPS framework, we identify the specific self-interaction potential required for the existence of self-dual configurations.
-A detailed analysis of the asymptotic behavior, both near the lump core and at spatial infinity, demonstrates that finite-energy solutions necessarily correspond to lump-like BPS configurations in the $\CP^1$ target space, with the scalar field vanishing asymptotically.
-The resulting BPS equations are solved numerically, and the main physical properties of the solutions are presented.
-We find that these configurations are regular, magnetically localized, and energetically stable, with their internal structure rigidly controlled by the geometry of the $\CP^1$ target space.
-In contrast to Abelian Higgs vortices, the configurations discussed here do not rely on spontaneous symmetry breaking but arise purely from the geometry of the $\CP^1$ target space.
+We investigate self-dual radially symmetric configurations in the $\CP^1$ model coupled to a Maxwell and Chern-Simons (CS) gauge fields through nonminimal interactions.
+Starting from the nonlinear $O(3)$-sigma model, we explicitly construct its classical mapping to the $\CP^1$ formulation, highlighting the emergence of a local $U(1)$ gauge symmetry intrinsically associated with the Fubini-Study geometry of the target space.
+In the static regime, the combined effects of the Chern–Simons term and the Pauli-like nonminimal coupling modify the effective gauge connection, render the electric sector unavoidable, and give rise to magnetized and electrically polarized BPS lump configurations.
+By implementing the Bogomol’nyi procedure, we determine the self-interaction potential required for self-duality and derive the corresponding BPS equations.
+We show that the magnetic flux remains quantized and is completely fixed by the asymptotic behavior of the gauge field, even in the presence of the Chern–Simons and nonminimal couplings.
+A detailed asymptotic analysis further reveals that finite-energy solutions necessarily correspond to lump-like configurations in which the $\CP^1$ scalar field vanishes at spatial infinity.
+Numerical solutions of the BPS equations confirm that the resulting configurations are regular, spatially localized, and free of singularities, exhibiting confined magnetic flux together with a nontrivial localized electric field.
+These results show that the generalized $\CP^1$–Maxwell–CS model supports self-dual solitons whose internal structure is rigidly governed by the target-space geometry rather than by spontaneous symmetry breaking.